-Residents left 'scared and confused': Dramatic armed police raid in Gulf Harbour, Auckland
+Road rage attack sparks dramatic armed police raid in Gulf Harbour

 "I was parked there for a couple of hours before police let me through.

-"My mum was messaging saying police were shining lights and wouldn't let them go near the windows, they were scared."
+"My mum was messaging, saying police were shining lights and wouldn't let them go near the windows, they were scared."

 Roseville Rd and Admiralty Rise were reportedly blocked off while police carried out their search.

-"Blocking off streets around us...... getting buzzed by the police chopper...lots of sirens for two hours," another person said on Facebook.
+"Blocking off streets around us ... getting buzzed by the police chopper ... lots of sirens for two hours," another person said on Facebook.

-The Herald has contacted police for comment and is awaiting a response.
+Police say enquires are ongoing today in relation to the whereabouts of the alleged attacker.